turingschool/front-end-curriculum/projects/overlook.md

 id: 12085397154
 ```

+## Workflow

+You will be assigned one workflow buddy to submit PRs to:

+* You must give your workflow buddy collaboration access to your repo.
+* You must submit at least 2 PRs to your workflow buddy for review.
+* You must wait for your workflow buddy to review your PRs, and allow THEM to merge any PRs you submit.

+It is up to you to decide what changes warrant a PR -- remember we want to submit PRs that have significant changes and potential for feedback.
+As a workflow buddy, you are responsible for reviewing at least 3 PRs from your partner.

+Please also tag your instructors in any PR you make.

+## Testing

+You should be testing your the correctness of your code throughout your project.
+Each JavaScript class file in your project should have its own test file.

+Your testing suite should test all of the functionality of the application, including the following:

+* Class default properties
+* Class methods
+* Anything that updates class properties

+Keep in mind your use-cases for Spies:

+* Mocking out a fetch call and testing your applications reaction to the response
+* Spying on methods that call other methods which are already tested elsewhere

+## Accessibility

+* Accessibility audits should be at 100%
+* A user should be able to interact with all functionality of your application by tabbing through it, no use of the trackpad
+* ARIA attributes should be utilized for any UI elements that are not understood by the screen reader
+* Application should be fully responsive for mobile - tablet - desktop

 ## Extensions

 * Allow customers to filter available rooms by cost (min/max), bed size, and/or number of beds
 * Allow customers and managers to add a room service charge to a booking by utilizing the [room services endpoint](https://fe-apps.herokuapp.com/api/v1/overlook/1904/room-services/roomServices)
+* Find and fix a cross-browser compat issue